elhb/scripts/walkthrough.md

 If you want to go for conda you can find it here: https://conda.io/miniconda.html

-Copy pasting the following to your terminal window would start the installer for the latset linux version of miniconda:
+Copy pasting the following to your terminal window would start the installer for the latest linux version of miniconda:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 bash Miniconda2-latest-Linux-x86_64.sh